 The clinical experience required in the curriculum is provided through cooperation of Rochester area hospitals, long term care facilities and other health care agencies.
 All health care providers must abide by Occupational Safety and Health Administration (OSHA) Blood Borne Pathogen and NYS Department of Health regulations.

+Please contact the Admissions Office regarding current admission criteria and/or geographic limitation.
 Admission and continuation in the nursing program is conditional upon completion of the following requirements:

-2) Current CPR certification for two person professional rescuer which includes infant, child, adult and resuscitation mask and Automated External Defibrillator (AED).
-Only American Heart Association BLS for Healthcare Providers (CPR and AED) (2 year), or American Red Cross Professional Rescuer (CPR and AED) (1 year) certification is acceptable.
+1) Current CPR certification for two person professional rescuer which includes infant, child, adult and Automated External Defibrillator (AED).
+Only American Heart Association BLS for Healthcare Providers (CPR and AED) , or American Red Cross Professional Rescuer (CPR and AED) certification is acceptable.
 Proof of certification must be submitted to the department at least one month prior to starting the program.
 Current certification must be maintained throughout duration of program in order for the student to attend clinical.

-4) Vaccination against seasonal flu.
+3) Vaccination against seasonal flu.
 Vaccination against hepatitis B and meningitis or required signed declaration waivers.

-5) Successful completion of ESOL or Transitional Studies courses if enrolled.
+4) Successful completion of ESOL or Transitional Studies courses if enrolled.